 Giving back to Carroll is important because it’s my responsibility, as one who has been privileged to earn a degree from JCU, to allow others to have the opportunity to do the same.

-After graduating with a Bachelor of Arts degree in communications in 2004, Paul Clapp spent the next five years in sales and management for Enterprise Holdings, the corporate parent to several rental-car companies.
-In 2011, he earned a Master of Education from JCU concentrating in U.S. history.
+After graduating with a Bachelor of Arts degree in communications in 2004, Paul Clapp spent the next five years in sales and management for Enterprise Holdings.
+In 2011, he earned his Master of Education from JCU concentrating in U.S. History.
 As a graduate student, Clapp was inducted into Alpha Sigma Nu, the honor society of Jesuit colleges and universities.
 Currently, he’s a compliance specialist for a local company in the military field.
-Clapp, who has competed in three half marathons and the full Detroit marathon, has been an assistant wrestling coach at Kirtland High School in Ohio since 2007.
-He works regularly with Sports Illustrated and Golf Digest magazines as a photographer’s assistant.
+Clapp, who has competed in three half marathons and the full Detroit Marathon, has been an assistant wrestling coach at Kirtland High School since 2007.
+He works regularly with Sports Illustrated and Golf Digest as a photographer’s assistant.

-Giving back to Carroll is important because I’d be selfish not to.
-The Very Rev. Pedro Arrupe, S.J., called us to be men and women for others, and giving back to JCU is one way we can do just that.
+Giving back to Carroll is important to me because I’d be selfish to.
+The Very Rev. Pedro Arrupe, S.J., called us to be men and women for others, and giving back to JCU is just one way we can do just that.
 Who would I be if it weren’t for John Carroll?

-After Toledo, Ohio, native Rosanna Violi ’07, graduated with a Bachelor of Arts degree in history, she spent a year of post graduate volunteer service with the Jesuit Volunteer Corps in Portland, Ore., working for a nonprofit organization that provides social services to the poor and homeless.
-Violi returned to Ohio to completed a master’s degree in public administration, with a concentration in municipal government, at the University of Toledo.
+After Toledo, Ohio, native Rosanna Violi ’07, graduated with Bachelor of Arts degree in history, she spent a year of post graduate volunteer service with the Jesuit Volunteer Corps in Portland, Ore., working for a non-profit that provides social services to the poor and homeless.
+Violi he returned to Ohio to completed a Master of Public Administration, with a concentration in municipal government, at the University of Toledo.
 Currently, she works in local government administration in Northwest Ohio.
-Violi and her fiancé, Paul, are planning to wed in the summer of 2014.
+Violi and her fiancé, Paul, are planning a wedding for the summer of 2014.

-My fondest memory of Carroll: It’s so difficult to pick just one: the midnight breakfast; “All I Want for Christmas is You” playing nonstop on the jukebox in the atrium; living in good old Murphy Hall; snowball fights on quad; service projects and retreats; friendships made.
-However, if I had to pick just one, it would be during my second year of being a tour guide in the admission office where I saw the faces of students I had given tours to the year before walking to class as freshman.
+My most fond memory of Carroll: It’s so difficult to pick just one … the midnight breakfast; “All I Want for Christmas is You” playing nonstop on the jukebox in the atrium; living in good old Murphy Hall; snowball fights on quad; service projects and retreats; friendships made.
+However, if I had to just pick one, it would be during my second year of being a tour guide in the admission office where I saw the faces of students I had given tours to the year before now walking to class as freshman.

 A JCU education is unique.
 It encourages you to strive for more, prepares you for your chosen career, and infuses the spirit of becoming a man or woman for others.